DarshAsawa/Cryptography/substituion_cipher/README.md

 6. **Vigenere Cipher** :  The vigenere cipher is an algorithm of encrypting an alphabetic text that uses a series of interwoven caesar ciphers.
 It is based on a keyword's letters.

 7. **Hill Cipher** : It is based on linear algebra.
 Each letter is first recorded as a number.
-A block of n letters of n dimensions and multiplied by n X n matrix modulo 26. to decryt the matrix, each block is multiplied by the inverse of matrix used for encryption.
+A block of n letters of n dimensions and multiplied by n X n matrix modulo 26.
+To decryt the matrix, each block is multiplied by the inverse of matrix used for encryption.